takluyver/nbparameterise/README.rst

   the notebook when the user submits the form.
 See ``examples/webapp.py`` for an implementation of this with an HTML form.

+Nbparameterise can identify and replace numbers, strings, booleans (True/False), lists and dicts - the types which can be represented in JSON (apart from None).
+It's designed to change parameter values but keep their types, although this isn't enforced.

 Extra information about the parameters, such as names to display in a user interface, can be stored in notebook metadata.